guillaumek/react-parcel-cypress-boilerplate/README.md

 # README

-A minimal React.js boilerplate with Parcel bundler, including testing tools.
+A minimal React.js boilerplate with Parcel bundler, including testing tools and deployable on aws s3.

 ## Table of Contents